samau3/share-bnb-back-end/README.md

 - PostgreSQL
 - Jest supertest

+Currently, the AWS S3 bucket hosting the images is **paused** because this project is not actively used.
+Feel free to reach out if you would like to see it working.

 # How to use API
 In root directory, run the following command: node server.js As with other RESTful APIs, it's helpful to use a platform like Insomnia to see test how the application responds to different requests.